14.3 C

 Chapter IV: Volume – More Than Just Space

 Tracing back to 3000 BCE, the Sumerians in ancient Mesopotamia used “gur”, “bariga”, and ‘ban’ as volume units.
 Meanwhile, in ancient Rome, volumes were measured in “amphorae” and “sextarii”.
-An amphora was a two-handled pot with a narrow neck for wine, oil, or grains.
+An amphora was a two-handled pot with a narrow neck, typically used for storing wine, oil, or grains.
 A sextarius, on the other hand, was a small unit, equivalent to about one pint in the modern-day UK system.

-As with length and weight, the Middle Ages saw many volume measures.
+As with length and weight, the Middle Ages saw a variety of volume measures.
 Ale was sold in “firkins” and “kilderkins”, butter in “firkins”, and wine, oil, and honey in “tuns”.
 In many cases, these measurements were linked to weight.
-A firkin of butter, for instance, weighed 56 pounds, which is 25,4kg.
-The term “tun”, shares an etymological connection with the unit of mass “ton”.
+A firkin of butter, for instance, weighed 56 pounds, which is approximately 25.4 kg.
+The term “tun” shares an etymological connection with the unit of mass “ton”.
 Interestingly, the mass of a tun of wine aligns closely with a long ton, which is quantified as 2240 pounds or approximately 1016 kilograms.
 Yet, these measurements were anything but universal and varied from one commodity, region, or period to another.

 The French Revolution

-The French Revolution overhauled the political landscape and brought sweeping changes to the world of measurement.
+The French Revolution overhauled the political landscape, bringing sweeping changes to the world of measurement.
 It gave birth to the “liter”, defined as one cubic decimeter and later redefined as the volume of one kilogram of water, continuing the French quest for standardization and simplicity.

 The Fluid Ounce Story